lud/mutex/README.md

     spawn fn -> handler_order(:user_1, :user_2) end # Process 1
     spawn fn -> handler_order(:user_2, :user_1) end # Process 2

-Process 1 will first lock `:user_1` and proces 2 will lock `:user_2`, and then each process is waiting for the key already locked by the other one.
+Process 1 will first lock `:user_1` and proces 2 will lock `:user_2`, and then each process is waiting for the key that is already locked by the other one.

-**If any process should have, at any given time, several keys locked, those keys must have been locked all at once.**
+**If any process should have, at any given time, several keys locked, those keys shall have been locked all at once.**

-This simple rule is mandatory and sufficient to be free from deadlocks, and `Mutex.await_all/2` is the simple way to respect that rule.
+This simple rule is mandatory and sufficient to be free from deadlocks, and `Mutex.await_all/2` is the simplest way to respect that rule.

     # Do this instead